PiotrJustyna/articles/effectful-fsharp/index.md

 C#-F# interop tricks and gotchas.
 The basic building blocks of any new language.

 Now that those aspects are no longer a mystery, we are ready for the more tricky effectful code.
 Why tricky?
-Everything boils down to how to work with asynchrous code...
+Everything boils down to how to work with asynchronous code...

 ## asynchronous code